zachpino/realtimespace/week4/data-source.md

 `&key=...` is indicating that we will need a Census key to access the files.

 More examples are [here](http://api.census.gov/data/2015/acs5/examples.html).
-Try to disentangle them for practice!
+Try to disentangle them for practice.

 We can access the data that we want as follows.
-Make sure you copy and paste your census key.
+Make sure you copy and paste in your census key.

 ```
-curl 'http://api.census.gov/data/2015/acs5?get=B01003_001E&for=tract:*&in=state:17&key=[YOUR PERSONAL CENSUS KEY]' -o il_2015_tract.json
+curl 'http://api.census.gov/data/2015/acs5?get=B01003_001E&for=tract:*&in=state:17&key=[YOUR PERSONAL CENSUS KEY]' -o il-tract-pop.json
 ```

-The additional `in:state:17` logic was pulled from one of the additional examples linked above.
+The `in:state:17` logic was pulled from one of the additional examples linked above.
 Again, note the FIPS code for Illinois.

 We now have a dataset that looks like this, pulled from the census API.